 It was a stressful time.
 Some things seemed incredibly clear.
 Others were unreachable in a cloud of missing facts and doubt.
 We threw ourselves into the immediate tasks and binary choices — things that we could strike off the list quickly and move on.
 The bigger stuff we just had to park.
 We assumed that most of the uncertainly would eventually begin to clear.
 It did not.
 Much of it still hasn’t.

 The longer we have lived with this uncertainly the more it has become our new normal.
-I wouldn’t say it’s easier — we are still utterly overwhelmed by it from time to time — I think we have just become practiced at operating around it.
+I wouldn’t say it’s easier — we are still utterly overwhelmed by it from time to time — but I think we have become practiced at operating around it.

 The truth is we all live with a high degree of uncertainty all of the time.
 It’s just that mostly we are not aware of it.
 We never know what accidents or Black Swans might be about to befall us.

 The kind of overt uncertainty that accompanies big, traumatic changes —such as the ones we are all living through right now — over time sorts itself into a set of ‘known unknowns’ which somehow become manageable.
 Parts of your future rise into view.
 There are big chunks missing but you learn to manoeuvre around them.
 You may not be able to do anything about the known unknowns but at least you can see where they are and move ahead with other stuff.